 “Because tea is a crop, it’s like wine, its taste changes during the year so you don’t get the same flavour profile from the same crop.
 You have to keep blending a different mixture of teas to achieve the same taste.”

 It was during a ‘culture training session’ facilitated by the company her mother was working for that Diana started to discover how life in the UK differed from what she was used to back in Kenya.
-The lesson covered everyday activities which long time UK residents may take for granted, but to her and her family were a very different way of doing things.
+The lesson covered everyday activities which long-time UK residents may take for granted, but she and her family were used to a very different way of doing things.

 “So, things like how to use a knife and fork,” explained Diana.